lanterndata/docs/010-develop/065-quantization.md

 ### create_pq_codebook

-Unlike `quantize_table`, `create_pq_codebook` only creates the codebook without creating the column It has the same arguments as `quantize_table`.
+Unlike `quantize_table`, `create_pq_codebook` only creates the codebook without creating the column.
+It has the same arguments as `quantize_table`.

 ### quantize_vector

-Unlike `quantize_table`, `quantize_vector` creates a new column with the quantized vectors.

-If a PQ codebook already exists, use the function `quantize_vector` to create a new column with the quantized vectors.
+If a PQ codebook already exists, use the function `quantize_vector` to retrieve the quantized vector.

 ```sql
 quantize_vector(v REAL[], codebook regclass, distance_metric TEXT)